QuentinRa/blog.quentinra.dev/info/html/special/icons.md

 <hr class="sr">

-## Using icons in a application
+## Using icons in an application

-You can use icons in a desktop application, the easiest way would be to download the icon as a SVG, then edit it (you can change the size/color easily), and convert it to a png (or use the SVG).
+You can use icons in a desktop application, the easiest way would be to download the icon as an SVG, then edit it (you can change the size/color easily), and convert it to a PNG (or use the SVG).

 For Bootstrap, the SVG is on the icon page, in the "Copy HTML" section.